 Hijikata Katsuhisa served as a bushō and daimyō from the Sengoku to early Edo periods.
 In the Edo period, Katsuhisa served as the lord of the Etchū-Nunoichi domain and, later, the Noto-Ishizaki domain and as the first lord of the Shimōsa-Tako domain.

-Katsuhisa was born as the eldest son of Hijikata Nobuharu.
-He served Oda Nobukatsu as his lord and received one of the characters from the name of Nobukatsu, initially adopting the name of Katsuyoshi and, later, Katsuhisa.
+Katsuhisa was born as the eldest son of Hijikata Nobuharu in Nagoya in Owari Province.
+He served Oda Nobukatsu as his lord for a long time and received one of the characters from the name of Nobukatsu, initially adopting the name of Katsuyoshi and, later, Katsuhisa.

 According to one theory, Maeda Toshinaga and Maeda Toshimasa were cousins of Katsuhisa, and Katsuhisa’s younger brother, Ōta Nagatomo (Tajima-no-kami) served under Toshinaga.
 The Hijikata descended from the Yamato-Genji founded by Minamoto no Yorichika, a bushō from the middle Heian period.
 From the era of his father, the Hijikata became retainers of the Oda clan.
 Katsuhisa served Oda Nobunaga and his second son, Oda Nobukatsu.

 In 1576, Katsuhisa participated along with Hioki Daizein-no-jō and others in an event known as the Mise Incident by which Nagano Tomofuji and many members of the Kitabatake clan were purged at Tamaru Castle by the Oda.